 - Free credit score, updated weekly with Credit JourneySM

 You can also do the search on the Qantas website, which is quick and has a friendly interface, but it frequently displays “phantom” availability.
 So, it might be worth your time to use BA.com since the BA searches are usually accurate and display the number of available seats when the seats are limited.
 Although, make no mistake, BA.com is also known to display phantom LAN award space every now and then.

-Another free option is the Award Finder Chrome Extension that we have reviewed before.
+Another free option is the Award Finder Chrome Extension.

 Booking LATAM rewards takes some effort, but if you have a big adventure planned in South America, using miles can make a dream trip a reality without a lot of money.